-If your customer base is like selling gifts or occasional items, your customers will want the timely delivery.
+If your customer base is like selling gifts or occasional items, your customers will want timely delivery.
 By displaying the tentative shipping time, you can reduce the customer’s enigma.

 When will I receive my order?
-This is the question arises in the customer’s mind once he/she has paid for the order.
+This is the question that arises in the customer’s mind once he/she has paid for the order.
 If you have displayed the estimated delivery time right beside the product, a customer is relaxed.

 A customer is paying you their hard-earned money from miles away, it is obvious that a customer is worried about the order delivery.
 Give them peace of mind by showing the delivery date.